sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Comptroller.md

 ### SetProtocolFee

-Emitted when the contract admin sets a new protocol fee for the provided ERC-20 asset.
+Emitted when the admin sets a new protocol fee for the provided ERC-20 asset.

 ```solidity
 event SetProtocolFee(address indexed admin, IERC20 indexed asset, UD60x18 oldProtocolFee, UD60x18 newProtocolFee);